eatyrghost/grunt-aem-watch/README.md

 	}
 }
 ```
-### Allowed Properties
+### Allowed Options
-* host - The host (without protocol or port) to call
+* host - The host (without protocol or port) to call, defaults to 'localhost'
-* password - The password to use
+* password - The password to use, defaults to 'admin'
-* port - The port to use
+* port - The port to use, defaults to '4502' for 'author' and '4503' for 'publish'
 * server - Optional set of default configurations, either 'author' or 'publish'
-* target - The target path to use if not the same as the file location
+* target - The target path to use if not the same as the file location, e.g. if you need to prefix with '/etc/designs/your-design/' you would define that as your target
-* username - The username to use
+* username - The username to use, defaults to 'admin'